 A friend took a great photo of me at the top.
 I sent her that photo and a couple of others from along the way.
 She hadn’t done that trail yet and was excited to see what it’s like at the top.

 I very rarely do this and only when I know whatever I’m doing is a shared interest.
-Because it’s a shared interest, they’re going to be well received.
+Because it’s a shared interest, it was a great way to start talking to women on Tinder.
 It also offers her a bit more of a look at who you are and what you get up to.
+It also helps you get started when you want to flirt with her on Tinder.

 That about sums it up.
 Sending pics on Tinder may not be possible anymore but that doesn’t mean you’re out of options.